-The course will be co-taught by Seth Brunner and Kodo Conlin.
+The sessions are lead by Seth Brunner.
 Seth is a member of the Board of Directors of the National Aphasia Association and a long-term meditator.
 Seth experiences aphasia as a result of a stroke more than 35 years ago.
-Kodo has been practicing meditation for nearly 20 years.
-He has an extensive background in both Zen and Theravada Buddhist approaches to mindfulness meditation, including 10 years of residential training and ordination as a Zen priest.
-At the San Francisco Zen Center, Kodo currently serves as Director of Hospitality.

 No prior meditation experience is required but the ability to comprehend the main points will be needed to benefit from the course.

-The class is limited to people with aphasia and enrollment is limited.
-If you have any questions, or to enroll, email Seth at [email protected].
+If you have any questions, or to participate in the program, email Seth at [email protected].